coderius/yii2-swiper-slider/README.md

 You can only specify content for slides.
 This parameter is required.

-In all files with widget past namespace to use class like:
+In all files with widget put namespace to use class like:
 ```
 <?php
 namespace yournamespace